Remote Access to a Linux Server

-Most people are familiar with making http (web) connections to
+You are undoubtedly familiar with making http (web) connections to a

-a server: to view a web page you simply start your favorite browser, enter
+server: to view a web page you simply start your favorite browser, enter the URL

-the URL of the site you want to contact, and voila, you have made a
+of the site you want to contact, and voila, you have made a connection to the

-simply launch your favorite ssh client and enter the name of the
+launch your favorite ssh client and enter the name of the server to which

-server to which you want to connect!
-Of course, there are two problems
+you want to connect.
+Of course, there are two problems with this advice:

 friendly, graphical information, you are confronted with a

 command-line interface that wants to know your username and